s-expressionists/Khazern/README.md

 ### Sequence Iteration

-#### ELEMENTS Iteration Path
+#### ELEMENTS Being Clause

-The ELEMENTS iteration path iterates over sequences or multidimensional arrays.
+The ELEMENTS being clause iterates over sequences or multidimensional arrays.
 If the extensible sequence protocol is available it will use MAKE-SEQUENCE-ITERATOR from that protocol for sequences.
 Otherwise it will attempt to use an efficient sequence